devanshdalal/Book-Crossing/README.md

 ## Organization
 --------------
-Documentation.pdf contains the database configured at backend for the site.
+Documentation.pdf contains the database configured at backend for the site. <br>
-The main.html is the home page for the application.
+The main.html is the home page for the application. <br>
 Detailed information about tables, their schema, constraints and triggers has been [specified](https://github.com/devanshdalal/Book-Crossing/blob/master/Documentation.pdf).
 The Sources for where data was obtained/scraped/generated have been mentioned in file how data is generated.txt.